Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 - If under 18 years old, you must have held an instruction permit or previous license for at least six months and been violation free for the 6 months prior to application for your Wisconsin license.

 - If under 18 years old, you must have completed an approved driver education course which includes classroom and behind the wheel training.

 - You must be at least 18 years old if you have not completed an approved driver education course.

-- You must apply for a Wisconsin driver license in person at a DMV customer service center;
+- You must apply for a Wisconsin driver license in person at a DMV customer service center.

-they accept cash or checks only.
+be processed as credit.
 At the DMV customer service center: